Scientific Name

 How to Grow and Care

 Although different species of Magnolia can tolerate slightly different conditions.
 In general, they will do best with slightly acidic, moist, loose, well-draining soil.
 To mimic Magnolia's natural conditions, amend heavy soil with peat moss and compost.
 Grow best in USDA hardiness zones 7 to 10, depending on variety, with a few cultivars hardy to zone 5.
 Full sun to partial shade.
 Moist, peaty soil can help Magnolias tolerate the full sun.
-If you are pushing the limits of cold tolerance, avoid planting them in southern exposure since the leaves can be damaged by winter sun and flowers may open prematurely.
-Magnolias benefit from irrigation in the first few years, then they are tolerant of moderate drought.
+If you push the cold tolerance limits, avoid planting them in southern exposure since the leaves can be damaged by the winter sun, and flowers may open prematurely.
+Magnolias benefit from irrigation in the first few years, and then they are tolerant of moderate drought.

 They need room to grow to their full mature size and width.
-While looking small when first planted, over time they will grow to fill up space.
+So, while looking small when first planted, they will grow to fill up space over time.

 Links